localstorm/fabric-public-patterns/create_dual_language_email/system.md

 - **BODY:**
   - Elaborate on the main points, providing necessary details, explanations, or context.
-  - Provide the same details, explanations and context in Russian language.

 - **CLOSING:**
   - Summarize any key points or calls to action.